 Navy veterans employed in various areas of ships and in shipyards were exposed to asbestos in their everyday line of work.
 Although boiler and engine rooms typically had the highest concentrations of asbestos, no area aboard the ship was considered safe from asbestos fibers.

 Exposure to asbestos causes no immediate ill effects or symptoms.
 There is generally a long period between asbestos exposure and the appearance of a disease; it takes more than 10 years for a pulmonary disease to develop.
 Navy builders, submarine workers, electricians, technicians, mechanics, engine operators, gunners, insulators, and hull maintenance workers now suffer the long-term health effects of asbestos exposure.

 Lung nodules are among the early signs of possible lung cancer, and both the U.S. government and the medical and research communities have recognized asbestos as a known carcinogen.
-If your lung nodule has been caused by asbestos exposure, you may be eligible to file a claim for compensation for pain and suffering borne, alongside the current medical bills and future medical costs.
+If your lung nodule has been caused by asbestos exposure and develops into cancer, you may be eligible to file a claim for compensation for pain and suffering borne, alongside the current medical bills and future medical costs.

 Veterans of the U.S. Navy diagnosed with malignant illnesses associated with working around asbestos can apply for compensation through the Department of Veterans Affairs.
 In addition to their VA claims, veterans may also be eligible for monetary compensation from one or more of several trust funds created to pay victims of asbestos exposure by companies that negligently manufactured and used asbestos, including the U.S. Military.